simply-link/php-auth-sdk/docs/Api/Api.md

-SimplyLink Auth Server
+Simplylink Auth Server
 ====================

-# SimplyLink is using RESTful API
+# Simplylink is using RESTful API

 A RESTful(Representational state transfer) API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.